Peanut Butter Chocolate Overnight Oats

-- Fresh berries slike strawberries or blueberries make this a mash-up between a peanut butter cup and peanut butter and jelly.
+- Fresh berries like strawberries or blueberries make this a mash-up between a peanut butter cup and peanut butter and jelly.
 So good!

 - If you want some texture in your oats, consider adding some sliced or chopped nuts for crunch.

-- When I am low in fresh fruit, I like to add jams, jellies, preserves, or these yummy chia seed jams.
-Look for a low sugar option.
+- When I am low on fresh fruit, I like to add jams, jellies, preserves, or these yummy chia seed jams.

 Storage and Meal Prep

-These oats can be prepped in advance and kept in the fridge all week for a grab and go breakfast.
-They can be eaten cold, room temperature, or warmed up in the microwave or on the stove-top.
+These oats can be prepped in advance and kept in the fridge all week for a grab-and-go breakfast.
+They can be eaten cold, at room temperature, or warmed up in the microwave or on the stovetop.

-For this Peanut Butter Cup oatmeal recipe, it can be fully prepped in advance and kept in the fridge for 4-5 days.
+This Chocolate Peanut Butter Overnight Oats recipe can be fully prepped in advance and kept in the fridge for 4-5 days.

 What to use instead of bananas?

-If you aren't a big fan of banana, you can swap in pumpkin puree, applesauce, or butternut squash puree.
-With all of those options, you may need to add some additional sweetener since they aren't nearly as sweet as bananas,
+If you aren't a big fan of bananas, you can swap in pumpkin puree, applesauce, or butternut squash puree.
+With all of those options, you may need to add some additional sweeteners since they aren't nearly as sweet as bananas,

 Another option is to simply leave out the banana.
 The banana adds sweetness (without added sugar) and creaminess to the oats.
 If you don't use it, plan on adding some sweetener otherwise the cocoa will be too bitter.